Building self-confidence is just one component in the lifelong journey of self improvement. Be sure to check out my foundational posts as well:

 Constantly seeking approval and validation does just that.
 It keeps you in your comfort zone.

-The reason is because the moment you don’t receive approval, you retreat to what you know what will get you the validation you’re seeking.
+Because the moment you don’t receive approval, you retreat to what you know what will get you the validation you’re seeking.

 Why you don’t need validation to have self-confidence